• Written by

 To find a Social Security office near you, use the Social Security Administration’s office locator tool.

-Depending on which service you need, you may have other resources available for you.
+Depending on which service you need, other resources may be available.
 For example, if you need to replace a Social Security card or report a lost check, refer to the Social Security Administration’s list of online services.

 About Social Security's Customer Service